About the Therapist:

 “We get together on the basis of our similarities; we grow on the basis of our differences.”

 Deciding on a psychotherapist is analogous to choosing a contractor to repair a home or apartment.
 Therapists work collaboratively with you to create a vision (blueprint) which identifies where the emotional “leaks” are hidden.
 Then, we discuss realistic, tangible objectives that mitigate the weaknesses and leverage the strengths.
 With over forty years of clinical work in my “tool belt.”
 Each client, couple, and family are unique and require a tailored action plan.
-My practice is influenced by a variety of clinical models including Cognitive Behavioral Therapy (Burns), Relational Life Therapy (Real), Strategic Family Therapy (Haley), Structural Family Therapy (Minuchin), and Humanistic Family Therapy (Satir).
+My practice is influenced by a variety of clinical models including Cognitive Behavioral Therapy (Burns), Relational Life Therapy (Real), Strategic Family Therapy (Haley), Structural Family Therapy (Minuchin), and Humanistic Family Therapy (Satir), Attachment Styles Theory and trauma informed.
 You can see, my premise is that we are all part of system even if you come to therapy as an individual.
 Knowing how you are influenced by internal and external dynamics is an effective guide for improving most of the issues we face in life.

 “Healing doesn’t mean the damage never existed.
 It means the damage no longer controls our lives.”